jordalgo/task/readme.md

 - Functions passed to Task can optionally create a cancel (like above) otherwise cancel will be an no-op.
 - It's lazy!
 The function passed on Task creation is only called when `run` is invoked.
 - There is no error catching in this Task implementation.
 Errors are not thrown or caught from within a Task.
 There are failure values but these are not the same thing as errors -- think of them as "bad news".
+- Type checking is optional.
+Turn on type-checking in dev mode by called `Task.checkingOn();`.

 ## Table of Contents
 - [API](./task.md)